gonutz/mingw/README.md

 Prepending it, rather than appending it, makes sure that our own MinGW tools are used when building, not other tools of the same name that are on the `PATH` as well.
+`setlocal` makes sure that the `PATH` variable does not escape into the outer scope, in case you call this script from another one which needs the original `PATH` afterwards.